STUCKIST QUOTES

 PETER McARDLE, Gateshead

-I'm no Zen Buddist, but at the same time my ego never gets between me and the canvas, I even sign them on the reverse.
+I'm no Zen Buddhist, but at the same time my ego never gets between me and the canvas, I even sign them on the reverse.

 22.3.06